vinivendra/Gryphon/addingManualTranslations.md

 - Then, it defines the template itself, which is the expression we want to translate - in this case, the `Int.random(in: 0...index)` expression.
 Every time Gryphon finds this expression in the code, it'll look up our translation and use it.
 - Finally, it states the translation to be used, as a literal string.

-This definition already works - if you remove the `// gryphon value:` comment from before, everything should translate and compile correctly.
+This definition already works - if you remove the `gryphon value` comment from before, everything should translate and compile correctly.
 However, templates really shine when they can be used for different cases - this one will only work if we want a random number from `0` to `index`, since that's what we wrote.
-We can change that by replacing these hard coded values with variables that start with an underscore, which act as placeholders.
-Gryphon knows it can match underscored variables in templates to any expression of the same type.
+We can change that by replacing these hard coded values with variables that start with `_`, which act as placeholders.
+Gryphon knows it can match these variables to any expression of the same type.

 Replace the `gryphonTemplates` function with the one below: